 Through a partnership with the Wyoming Department of Education, Meadowlark Academy will feature an on-site Institutional School for Court Ordered Placements (COP) that offers credit remediation, special education as well as career and technical training.
 Education staff work in collaboration with our students, their families and home school districts to provide an academic experience that meets all of their unique needs.
 Providing a quality education is essential to the success of our students, and equips them with the tools they need to build a bright and meaningful future.

-Through a partnership with Thrive Health Services, Meadowlark Academy’s treatment program is designed to meet the specific needs of Wyoming’s delinquent youth.
+Meadowlark Academy’s treatment program is designed to meet the specific needs of Wyoming’s delinquent youth.
 Evidence-based cognitive behavioral approaches target risk factors, while structured social learning interventions are utilized to model new skills and positive behaviors.
 Through a comprehensive dual-track approach, youth will be provided individualized care that specifically addresses their unique risks and needs.